getify/Functional-Light-JS/ch2.md

 As of ES5, `arguments` is deprecated.
 It'll almost certainly never be removed -- in JS we "never" break backwards-compatibility -- but it's strongly suggested for a whole range of reasons that you avoid using it whenever possible.

 However, I'm going to suggest to you that `arguments.length`, and only that, is OK to keep using for those cases where you need to care about the passed number of arguments.
-There's talk that a future version of JS will restore the ability to determine length of arguments list without `arguments.length`; if that happens, then we can fully get rid of `arguments`.
+A feature added in a future version of JS might restore the ability to determine length of arguments list without `arguments.length`; if that happens, then we can fully get rid of `arguments`.

 Be warned: **never** access arguments positionally, like `arguments[1]`.